Firkintun/recline/README.md

 some preferred working directory:

  1. `git clone https://github.com/Firkintun/recline.git`
- 1. `ln -sf ./recline/recline /usr/local/bin` - This step may have to be run
+ 1. `cp ./recline/recline /usr/local/bin` - This step may have to be run
  with `sudo`, but handle that with care.

 ## Usage